 Q & A

 Will equalizing rates harm US competitiveness?
-No, it will improve the competitiveness of the United States as a destination of investment and make the American worker more competitive.
+No, it will improve the competitiveness of the United States as a destination of investment and make American workers more competitive.

 Will equalizing rates induce US corporations to invert into foreign corporations?
 No, under this bill, inverted corporations will continue to pay US tax like domestic corporations as long as they are 50% owned by Americans or managed and controlled in the United States.

-[i] Routine profits are defined as a return of up to 10% on tangible assets.
+[i] Routine profits are defined as a return of 10% on tangible assets.
 Residual profits are actual profits minus routine profits.
 The foreign tax credit is 80% of foreign taxes paid worldwide.

 [ii] The bill includes further provisions: ending the exemption for foreign profits of extractive industries; raising the foreign tax credit to 100%; ending the tax break known as Foreign Derived Intangible Income; limiting deduction of interests.